 Liam told us:

 “I want to take the landing page further by making it more interactive.
-People can return when they want, even when the nurture is finished.”
+People can return when they want, even when the lead nurture is finished.”

 Move away from compartmentalising content

 In B2B, content is often only in the blog or under resources.